 Software includes, the most current suite of Mac “iLife” programs, including GarageBand, iTunes, iMovie, and iDVD.
 Sibelius 4.0 music notation software is available on each station.
 Finale 2006 is available on five of the workstations for students and instructors who prefer it.
 Microsoft Office, which is the University standard for office productivity and presentation software, is maintained on each computer.
 Mark of the Unicorn Digital Performer 4.0 is installed on all stations primarily for its MIDI sequencing function.

-In addition to the University’s main library, the Homer Babbidge Library, the School of Fine Arts has a full-service Music and Dramatic Arts Library that houses a large collection of scores, recordings, critical editions, periodicals, and on-line resources.
+In addition to the University’s main library, the Homer Babbidge Library, the School of Fine Arts has a full-service Resource Center that houses a large collection of scores, recordings, critical editions, periodicals, and online resources.
 The University provides a full-time librarian and support staff assigned to serve the needs of the School of Fine Arts.
 The Department also houses both instrumental and choral libraries, which include performance editions of band, orchestral, chamber, and choral works.